Share this content. You can share the items you like with your friends.

 Labelling these containers with the contents and the date it was cooked will also help you to keep on top of your leftovers, meaning less wasted food.

-Minimising food waste, for a more sustainable kitchen
+Minimising food waste, for a smart kitchen and healthy lifestyle

 It goes without saying that everyone should look to reduce their food waste.